mrz-2196f3/GithubDB-Demo/README.md

 # Github as a DataBase ( DEMO ).
 Experimenting with Github.
-Turning Github as Database.
+Turning Github as a Database.
 As i am testing my skills and knowledge for Web Dev again.

 ## Requirements
 - Github PAT ( Personal Access Token ).